 leather and textiles.

 SCCP wastes can be generated in a diverse range of applications, at different stages of life cycle and through different release media.
 Knowledge of release media guides the analysis and choice of methods that may be used to manage such wastes.
 Table 4 provides an overview of relevant information regarding the life cycle of wastes containing SCCP.
+In Europe and North America some of the applications are believed to have ceased decades ago but may be such materials could still be in use or disposed of.

-Table 4: Overview of the production and application of SCCP and their release media into the environment (based on UNEP/POPS/POPRC.11/10/Add.2, ECB, 2000, ECB, 2008, KEMI, 2016).
-In Europe and North America some of the applications are believed to have ceased decades ago but may be such materials could still be in use or disposed of at landfills.
+Table 4: Overview of the production and application of SCCPs and their release media into the environment (based on UNEP/POPS/POPRC.11/10/Add.2, ECB, 2000, ECB, 2008, KEMI, 2016).